ASIAN MARKETING STUDY

 As China continues to its impressive economic growth, access to natural resources and raw materials is becoming increasingly vital, and will feature more prominently on the policy agenda of the decision makers in Beijing.
 If China seeks to maintain its economic growth rate of 1985-2003, it will face a major raw materials shortage and will be forced to focus on Eurasia as a source of major energy resources, water and food.
 This is likely to lead to growing economic and political involvement in Russia and Central Asia.

 The Chinese government has designated oil, minerals, grain and water as strategic commodities with maximum influence on economic development.
 While China is the world's fifth largest oil producer, demand is outgrowing economic production.
-By 2020, china will not be able to supply itself with oil, iron, steel, aluminum, sulfur, and other minerals.
+By 2020, China will not be able to supply itself with oil, iron, steel, aluminum, sulfur, and other minerals.
 Official Chinese statistics show China's oil production growing at the rate of 1.7% a year, while demand is growing at 5.8%.
 China is a net importer of oil since 1993.

 A third of imports will come from Russia, some for the Caspian and Central Asia, and the rest from the Middle East area.
 Economic cooperation is already a high priority in the Sino-Russian partnership, and is increasingly important in Beijing's relations with Central Asia.
 Neighboring Siberia boasts the large oil fields in Kovykta; natural gas fields in Yakutia; and coal basins and millions of acres of pristine forests.
 Some of the past overlooked oil deposits have now become more viable with the price of oil rising to above $ 30 a barrel.
 China itself is prospecting for oil and natural gas in the Tarim basin in Xinjiang, Western Region and constructing a 2,600 mile long East-West oil and gas pipeline which may cost as much as $18 billion.